Due to ongoing Level 5 Restrictions, The Moving Crib will be closed now until December 2021.

 *Open until 3pm on Christmas Eve and 4pm New Year’s Eve.
 Closed Christmas Day, St Stephen’s Day & New Year’s Day

-This year The Moving Crib will be 62 years old!
+This year The Moving Crib will be 64 years old!
 It has been a key feature of Christmas in Dublin for so long that parents and grandparents, who visited The Moving Crib as children, are now bringing their children and grandchildren to enjoy and re-live this amazing Christmas experience.
+Please note there have been some changes to the running of the Moving Crib this year so please scroll back to the top of the page to see what’s different!

 Find out more about the history of The Moving Crib here.What do they say about The Moving Crib?

 The Moving Crib has been featured in many news and media outlets and online community groups, here are just some of the comments:

 “A wonderful hidden gem in Dublin City”– DublinKids.ie